 Realtime monitor setting (RCPU or RCPU simulator)

 A monitor target, a monitoring condition (start/stop/timing), and the buffer capacity can be set in the "Realtime Monitor Setting" screen.

-A label to be monitored can be registered by reading a GX Works3 project.
+In addition, a label to be monitored can be specified by loading a GX Works3 project.